Evolution of networks with multiple junctions

 We conclude this example with a couple of open questions.

-\begin{oprob}[Special case of Problem~\ref{ooo12}] The limit Brakke spoon obtained in the previous theorem (in the second situation) is independent of the chosen sequence of times $\tt_k\to+\infty$?
-That is, the direction of its unbounded halfline is unique? \end{oprob}
+\begin{oprob}[Special case of Problem~\ref{ooo12}] Is the limit Brakke spoon obtained in the previous theorem (in the second situation) independent of the chosen sequence of times $\tt_k\to+\infty$?
+That is, is the direction of its unbounded halfline unique? \end{oprob}

-\begin{oprob} Having in mind the ``convexification'' result for simple closed curves by Grayson~\cite{gray1} (see Remark~\ref{gremh}), a natural question is: if we consider an initial spoon moving by curvature with the length of the non--closed curve uniformly positively bounded below during the evolution, the closed curve becomes eventually convex and then remains convex? \end{oprob}
+\begin{oprob} Having in mind the ``convexification'' result for simple closed curves by Grayson~\cite{gray1} (see Remark~\ref{gremh}), a natural question is: if we consider an initial spoon moving by curvature with the length of the non--closed curve uniformly positively bounded below during the evolution, does the closed curve become eventually convex and then remain convex? \end{oprob}

-These two open problems are connected each other, since the uniqueness of the blow--up limit (which is a Brakke spoon, hence with a convex region) would imply that the region at some time becomes convex and then remains so, by the smooth convergence of the rescaled networks to the Brakke spoon (this follows by the argument of Lemma~8.6 in~\cite{Ilnevsch}, see the discussion just after the proof of Lemma~\ref{boh}).
+These two open problems are related: the uniqueness of the blow--up limit (which is a Brakke spoon, hence with a convex region) would imply that the region at some time becomes convex and then remains so, by the smooth convergence of the rescaled networks to the Brakke spoon (this follows from the argument of Lemma~8.6 in~\cite{Ilnevsch}, see the discussion just after the proof of Lemma~\ref{boh}).